XDR Python SDK Examples๐

 print(results)

-• partnerTenantID is the parent’s partner tenant ID.
-As the name indicates, you must have access to that tenant (as TenantAdmin) to be able to create child tenants.
+partnerTenantIDis the parentโs partner tenant ID.
+As the name indicates, you must have access to that tenant (asTenantAdmin) to be able to create child tenants.- You can restrict the audience for

-• environments can be used to set a list of environments where you want this child tenant enabled at; in this example the new tenant is enabled in EU and pilot.
+labelsusing theowner_parent_tenant_id.
+In the example above,partner_only_label_nameis only visible to tokens that can access tenantxxxxx.
+You can only set label ownership to the parent tenant for now. environmentscan be used to set a list of environments where you want this child tenant enabled at; in this example the new tenant is enabled inEUandpilot.

-Rename a Tenant🔗
+Rename a Tenant๐

 To rename a tenant, use mutation updateTenant(TenantUpdateInput):